 This violent and senseless crime occurred in Bloomington, Illinois on Easter Sunday 1991.
-The murderer walked away with approximately $60, as Jamie Snow ate dinner with his children.
+The murderer walked away with approximately $100, as Jamie Snow ate dinner with his children.
 The tragedy was compounded when, after several years without a clear suspect, Jamie Snow was arrested and improperly charged by police and prosecutors willing to convict him by any means necessary, even after passing a polygraph exam.

-Jamie has spent the last 14 years in prison fighting to present new evidence demonstrating his innocence.
+Jamie has spent the last 17 years in prison fighting to present new evidence demonstrating his innocence.
 The original trial violated his constitutional rights in several ways, many which stem from a lack of representation by his public defender, who presented little to no defense.
 Not surprisingly, this attorney has since been disbarred, yet Jamie’s conviction remains.
 With an over-zealous prosecution and no proper defense, Snow had no more chance at trial than William Little did when faced with an armed gunman.

 Approximately 4 years after conviction police radio tapes disclosed to Snow that “star witness” could NOT have seen what he testified to seeing.
 Additionally, numerous pieces of critical evidence, never disclosed before trial, have been uncovered.